ryssbowh/craft-themes/README.md

 Templates are inherited by default, that's the whole point isn't it ?

 So if you call a template that isn't defined in your theme but exist in a parent theme, the parent template will be loaded.
+If the template can't be found in any theme, Craft will then look in the root templates folder.

 ## Twig